A Credit Report is a summary put together by a credit agency, outlining your track record of paying back money to lenders.

 The advantage of Comprehensive Credit Reporting (CCR) is that you can improve your credit standing, whereas in the past, this was difficult to do.
 However, if you have had a bad track record of paying debts and managing finances, this will be very clear in your credit report and it is likely to hinder your ability to get finance, or result in higher interest rates for you.

-Your Comprehensive Credit Reporting (CCR) data contains details of:
+Your Comprehensive Credit Reporting (CCR) data contains a record of how you have managed credit over time.

 Each time an event that impacts your credit report takes place, a code is assigned.
 The codes are set out under the conditions of the Australian Credit Reporting Standards (ARCA) and are a quick way for lenders to scan your repayment history.